Symptoms of Feet Itching

 • Eczema, also known as atopic dermatitis, is a condition that is generally characterized by very dry and itchy skin.

-• People can treat the itching that results from mild dyshidrotic eczema by soaking their feet in cold water or applying cool.
+• People can treat the itching that results from mild dyshidrotic eczema by soaking their feet in cold water or applying cool, wet compresses to the area.

 Athlete's foot

-• Athlete's foot is a fungal skin disease that usually develops between the toes, although it can affect other parts of the foot as well.
+• Athlete's foot is a fungal skin disease that usually develops between the toes.

-• Athlete's feet can cause itching and a burning sensation in the infected area.
+• An athlete's foot can cause itching and a burning sensation in the infected area.

-• Antifungal medications, which come in the form of pills or lotions.
+• Antifungal medications, which come in the form of pills or lotions, are often very effective in treating athlete's feet.

 Allergic reactions